simon-duchastel/lifx-lan-mcp/README.md

 - Get the current state of lights (color, on/off, labels)
 - Turn lights on/off
 - Change light colors
-- Local network operation (no cloud required, server must be running on the same )
+- Local network operation (no cloud required, server must be running on the same network)
+- Configurable transport (sse or stdio)

 ### Tools